-ICT 2015 took place in Lisbon from 20-22 October and hosted the biggest Information and Communication Technologies event (ICT) in Europe.
+ICT 2015 (The innovation revolution:Creativity & Arts in ICT) took place in Lisbon from 20-22 October and hosted the biggest Information and Communication Technologies event (ICT) in Europe.
 ICT 2015 – Innovate, Connect, Transform is an initiative of the European Commission and the event was co-organised with the Fundação para Ciência e Tecnologia (FCT).

 For three days Lisbon acted as the European hub of ICT, bringing together politicians, national and European decision-makers, researchers, entrepreneurs, and artists, to debate the latest policies and initiatives of the European Commission on ICT.